Madhavi-Rao/Flipkart-Review-Sentiment-Analysis/README.md

     Lemmatization-reducing words to their root form.
 * Data analysis
 * convert text to vectors
-* Model training, evaluation and prediction
+* Model training, evaluation and prediction--Logistic Regression, Random forest.